KonstiDE/InnovationLab/README.md

 ## Innovation Lab (Preparation Repository)

-This Innovation Lab analyses Twitter data from, here, of New York City.
+This Innovation Lab analyses Twitter data from, here, New York City.